 - 678 Missouri vendor relationships

 Extending Doe Run’s Economic Impact to Local Suppliers:

 Doe Run partners with its local vendors to create a more sustainable supply chain and support Missouri’s mining economic impact and vitality where possible.
-Its supplier practices represented 42 percent of Doe Run’s overall supplier spending.
+Our Missouri-centric supplier practices represented 43% of our overall supplier spending.